ckan/ckanext-harvest/README.rst

     needs to have permission for creating packages, and if default groups were defined, the user must have permission to assign packages to these groups.

+* read_only: Create harvested packages in read-only mode.
+Only the user who performed the harvest (the one defined in the previous setting or the 'harvest' sysadmin) will be able to edit and administer the packages created from this harvesting source.
+Logged in users and visitors will be only able to read them.

 Here is an example of a configuration object (the one that must be entered in the configuration field)::